 How many more seasons of 'Peaky Blinders' will there be?

-Good news on that front, after 'Peaky Blinders' won a BAFTA for Best Drama Series in 2018, creator Steven Knight said: "My ambition is to make it a story of a family between two wars.
-So I’ve wanted to end it with the first air raid siren in Birmingham in 1939.
-It’ll take three more series to reach that point."
+After 'Peaky Blinders' won a BAFTA for Best Drama Series in 2018, creator Steven Knight said: "My ambition is to make it a story of a family between two wars.
+So I’ve wanted to end it with the first air raid siren in Birmingham in 1939."

 Will there be a 'Peaky Blinders' movie?